carb0ned0/C-Like/docs/Syntax.md

 ## Introduction

-This document provides a comprehensive reference all supported features, their syntax, and a detailed list of features from standard C that are supported as well as not supported in CLIKE, a simple C-like programming language.
+This document provides a comprehensive reference to all supported features, their syntax, and a detailed list of features from standard C that are supported as well as not supported in CLIKE, a simple C-like programming language implemented in Python.

 ### Supported Features